progrium/topframe/README.md

-Currently, this is the preferred way to install as anything else requires a much more elaborate release process with Apple code signing, etc. Specifying `GOBIN` is optional, but lets you specify where to install the binary, ensuring it is put in a directory in your `PATH`.
+Currently, this is the preferred way to install as anything else requires a much more elaborate release process with Apple code signing, etc. Specifying `GOBIN` is optional, but lets you specify where to install the binary, ensuring it is put in your `PATH`.

-Running `topframe` will create a `~/.topframe` directory with a default `index.html` used for the overlay.
-If you have an `EDITOR` specified, you can run with `-edit` to open this in your preferred editor so you can start making changes to your topframe overlay immediately:

 ```
-$ topframe -edit
+$ topframe
+Usage: topframe <flags> <subcommand> <subcommand args>

+Subcommands:
+        agent            fullscreen webview overlay agent
+        docs             open documentation in browser
+        help             describe subcommands and their syntax
+        version          show version
 ```

+Running `topframe agent` will create a `~/.topframe` directory with a default `index.html` used for the overlay.
+A new menu bar extra will let you enable or disable the overlay, make it interactive for debugging and bringing up devtools, and quickly open the `~/.topframe` directory to edit source.
+Files changed in the directory will trigger a reload, so if you edit `index.html` and hit save, changes will reflect immediately.

 ### Launching on Startup

 Topframe works with `launchd` to run as an agent on startup.
-You can generate a plist file with `topframe -agent`, which you can write to a file and move into `/Library/LaunchAgents`:
+You can generate an agent plist file with `topframe agent -plist`, which you can write to a file in `~/Library/LaunchAgents`:

 ```
-$ topframe -agent > com.progrium.Topframe.plist
+$ topframe agent -plist > ~/Library/LaunchAgents/com.progrium.Topframe.plist
-$ sudo mv com.progrium.Topframe.plist /Library/LaunchAgents
 ```

-The generated plist will use the current binary location, so make sure it's in the right place before generating, or modify the plist file.
+It's a good idea to view the output before writing to the file, just to make sure paths are correct.
+If you don't know what is correct, it's probably fine!

 ## Documentation

-There is not a whole lot to topframe!
+There is not a whole lot to Topframe!
 I recommend [reading the source](https://github.com/progrium/topframe/blob/main/topframe.go) as its only a few hundred lines, but otherwise there is a [wiki](https://github.com/progrium/topframe/wiki) ready to document anything else.

 ## Getting Help